-You have come to the right place if you find it difficult to distinguish between a crow and a raven.
+You have come to the right place if you find distinguishing between a crow and a raven difficult.
 Here we will discuss everything you need to know about crows vs. ravens.
 Keep reading to learn more.

 The crow and raven are two popular black birds found worldwide.
 Many people find it challenging to understand the difference between these two birds, which belong to the same genus (Corvus).

-The main difference between the two is that the raven is noticeably bigger while the crow is comparatively small.
+The main difference is that the raven is noticeably bigger while the crow is comparatively small.

 Size And Appearance